ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

       set MQSERVER=
     ```

-  2.3 Set the MQSSLKEYR environment variable to allow the runmqsc client to trust the TLS certificate presented by the queue manager
+  2.3 Set the `MQSSLKEYR` environment variable to allow the runmqsc client to trust the TLS certificate presented by the queue manager

     The MQSSLKEYR variable must be set to the full path from the system root to a keystore file that contains the TLS certificate presented by the queue manager.

     If you do not have already have a keystore file then you can create one by following the [Create a keystore](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl#mqoc_chl_ssl_keystore) topic, which includes downloading the public certificate for the queue manager from the service console user interface.

-    Note that the ".kdb" suffix of the file must NOT be included in the MQSSLKEYR value - so for a key store named "key.kdb", specify just "key".
+    Note that the `.kdb` suffix of the file must NOT be included in the `MQSSLKEYR` value - so for a key store named `key.kdb`, specify just `key`.

     ```
       # Linux/MacOS